OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/chart/plotly.md

             )
         )

-        # Return the Plotly JSON
+        # Convert the Plotly figure to JSON format for frontend rendering
+        # This is a crucial step that allows the figure to be displayed in OpenBB Terminal Pro
         return json.loads(figure.to_json())

     print(f"Request error {response.status_code}: {response.text}")